 Unlike fragmented donation efforts, the Community Impact Hub is built for:

-Scale — designed to expand to new regions
+Scale — structured to expand across regions

 Efficiency — centralized intake and distribution reduce loss and duplication